hansenp/diachrscripts/docs/combining_interactions.rst

-The first file contains an overview of the numbers of interactions in the individual files and the second file contains the combined interactions.
+The first file contains an overview of the numbers of interactions in the individual files and the second file contains the pooled interactions.

 Testing the script